NeuroJSON/jdata/JData_specification.md

 * **composite node**: a leaf or a branch
 * **root**: the top-most node of a JSON object
-* **super-root**: the top level node in a JData document containing multiple JSON/UBJSON objects in the form of an CJOC
+* **super-root**: the top level node in a JData document containing multiple JSON/UBJSON objects in the form of a CJSON
 * **named node**: a node in the form of `"name":{...}` or `"name":[]`, in the case of named and index leaves and branches, respectively, or `"name":value` in the case of a leaflet
-* **index node**: a node in the form of `{...}` or `[]`, in the case of named and index leaves and branches, respectively, or a single `value` in the case of a leaflet
+* **indexed node**: a node in the form of `{...}` or `[]`, in the case of named and index leaves and branches, respectively, or a single `value` in the case of a leaflet
 * **a structure**: a named or index node made of named sub-nodes, represented by `{...}`, a structure can be empty
-* **an array**: a named or index node made of index sub-nodes, represented by `[...]`, an array can be empty
+* **an array**: a named or index node made of indexed sub-nodes, represented by `[...]`, an array can be empty

 A leaflet can only take one of the two possible forms: `value`, referred to as the "index leaflet", and a `"name": value` pair, referred to as the "named leaflet".